BrownCSCI1230/lab02_pencils/README.md

 </details>

-*Images displayed in QT have to be a type called 'QImage', and they are defined to be C arrays.
-Unfortunately, this implementation is hard to circumvent, so you have to work with C arrays when dealing with QT.*
+*Images displayed in Qt have to be a type called 'QImage', and they are defined to be C arrays.
+Unfortunately, this implementation is hard to circumvent, so you have to work with C arrays when dealing with Qt.*

 [By calling canvas->data], your program returns a pointer to the array of canvas pixels, which are RGBA structs.
 Your [] function returns a xy coordinate of your mouse in canvas space.
 Again, you need to work on solving the index for your pixel, and find a way to modify it.